Skip to content

 But here is the part that matters: the small fraction that survived are now handling trillions in settlement.
 They work not because blockchain was forced into the problem, but because blockchain fit the problem.

-I have shipped both kinds, the ones that died and the ones that scaled.
-Here is what we learned building them.
+I’ve shipped both kinds, the ones that died and the ones that scaled.
+Here’s what we learned building them.

 Why Some Use Cases Survived

-The systems that lasted did not try to compete where existing solutions were already excellent.
+The systems that lasted didn’t try to compete where existing solutions were already excellent.
 They focused on problems where traditional rails were brittle, expensive, or corrupt.

 Patterns that stood out: